Published online: May 2023

 Ancillary buildings, domestic garages and outbuildings

-4.1.26 Proposals for ancillary buildings can meet a variety of other personal and domestic circumstances.
-To be ancillary, accommodation must be subordinate to the main dwelling and its function supplementary to the use of the existing residence (i.e. designed to demonstrate dependency on the host property).
+4.1.28 Proposals for ancillary buildings can meet a variety of other personal and domestic circumstances.
+To be ancillary, accommodation must be subordinate to the main dwelling and its function supplementary to the use of the existing residence (for example, designed to demonstrate dependency on the host property).
 Ancillary uses should provide limited accommodation and share facilities with the main dwelling, for example, use of the host property’s kitchen

 4.2.1 An attempt to mirror the style of the existing property or reference aspects of its external appearance is advised as a form of good practice in order to create a harmonising addition.
-However, it may not always be possible to match exactly the style that exists.
+While in some cases heritage significance may influence the approach to be adopted, in others it may not always be possible to match exactly the style that exists.

-4.2.2 A contrasting design for an extension or alteration may also be acceptable if its relationship with the existing property is shown to have been well considered and the design process convincingly demonstrated.
+4.2.2 A contrasting design for an extension or alteration may also be acceptable if its relationship with the existing property is shown to have been well considered and the design process convincingly demonstrated, resulting in an additional element or elements which are functional, expressing high aesthetic quality which is unobtrusive and which builds on sustainability in the sense that the design and choice of materials are durable and not appeasing to passing trends.

 4.2.3 Irrespective of whether the approach seeks to mirror the style of the existing property or employ a contemporary design solution, the external finishes and detailing of an extension or alteration must be fully considered.